auth0-sandbox/auth0-application-development/module04-instructions.md

     })
     ```

-    First, get the token to access the management API.
+    NOTE: First, get the token to access the management API.
     Second, get the authenticated user ID token to retrieve the *sub* claim, the user ID at Auth0.
-    Third, use the Auth0 NodeJS library to create a ManagementClient instance and then use the client to ask the
+    Third, use the Auth0 NodeJS library to create a ManagementClient instance.
-    management API for the user profile and return it.
+    Fourth, use the client to ask the

-1. Right-click on "Module 04/BFF" and open a terminal window at that folder, and add the Auth0 library to the BFF:
+    management API for the user profile and return the data as JSON.

-    ```bash
+## Part 4: Run the application

-    $ npm install auth0
+1. If this is in a GitHub Codespace *ONLY*:<br>
-    ```
+    a.
+Open the "Module 04/Acme/.env" file.<br>

-1. In the server.js file add an import at the top to get the ManagementClient class:
+    b.
+Open the "Module 03/Acme/.env" file.<br>
-    ```js
+    c.
+Copy the VITE_BFF_URL variable and value from the Module 03 file<br>
-    import { ManagementClient } from 'auth0'
+        and replace the variable in the Module 04 file.<br>
-    ```
+    d.
+Warning: the URL will change if you are using a new Codespace for Module 04.

 1. In the Run/Debug panel select the run configuration "Module 4: Launch All" and launch the three applications.

 1. Locate the "CALL STACK" area in the Run/Debug Panel.

-1. Click on the *vite* application and look at the *Debug Console* in the lower panel.
+1. Click on the *vite* application and look at the *DEBUG CONSOLE* in the lower panel.

 1. Find the line where the application prints it is started and provides the link (your link may be different).
-    Follow the link to launch the Acme application in the browser:
+    Use the link to launch the Acme application in the browser:
     ```
     The Acme Financial Management application has started, use ctrl/cmd-click to follow this link: http://localhost:37500
     ```